software-development-project-1/software-development-project-1.github.io/material/agile-software-development.md

 >
 > During the course, each group will develop a project described by the Product Owner in the [project description](/project-description).
 >
-> Come up with at least three _well-written_ user stories based on the project description.
+> Come up with at least five _well-written_ user stories based on the project description.
 Use the INVEST criteria to explain, why your user stories are well-written.
 >
 > Hint: pay attention to the size of the user story.
 Split big user stories into smaller ones.